Bareilly Airport: Terminal 1

-Bareilly Airport was inaugurated by state civil aviation minister Nand Gopal Nandi and Union minister Santosh Gangwar on 10 March 2019 at the civil enclave of Trishul Air Base.
+the state civil aviation minister, Nand Gopal Nandi, and Union Minister, Santosh Gangwar, on 10 March 2019, at the air force base.

-The terminal building is 2500 square meters, and can handle 150 passengers (75 arrival, 75 departure) during the peak hour.
-Its new apron measuring 95×100 metres provides parking space for two ATR aircraft at a time as per IMG norms, and has a car park for 150 cars..
+The terminal building covers an area of 2,500 square meters, and can handle 150 passengers (75 arrival, 75 departure) during peak hours.
+Its new apron, measuring 95×100 metres, provides parking space for two ATR-72 type aircraft at a time, as per IMG norms, and has a parking facility for, 250 cars.

 Terminal 2

-A new terminal building was inaugurated on 8 March 2021 as part of the airport expansion project.
-The building is spread over 3,020 square metres and has a capacity to accommodate over 300 passengers.
-It has two baggage conveyor belts and six check-in counters.
-It has an apron for parking of ATR 72-600 type of aircraft.
-The total cost of these works is expected to be around Rs.
-70 crore.
+A new terminal building, next to the first terminal towards north, was inaugurated on 8 March 2021, as part of the airport expansion project.
+It is spread over 3,020 square metres and has a capacity to accommodate over 300 passengers.
+It has two baggage conveyor belts and six check-in counters.The dimension of Link Taxiway will be 835 m x 18 m.
+The new apron for parking of three Airbus A321 type aircraft.
+The total cost of these works is around ₹ 70 crore.

-Trishul Air Base Bareilly
+Trishul Air Force Base, Bareilly

-Trishul Air Base, one of the Indian Air Force's largest, is a part of the Central Air Command.
+Trishul Air Force Base, Bareilly, one of the Indian Air Force's largest, is a part of the Central Air Command.
 The base has a squadron of Sukhoi Su-30MKI fighters and a helicopter squadron of HAL Dhruv.
 It had Foxbat spyplanes capable of flying up to 80000 ft.
 Its underground hangar is considered one of Asia's largest.